mobify/ui-kit/README.md

 Before you start editing files, take a moment to look around and assess the current situation.

 1. **Check if there's pending pull requests for the file.** Since Sketch files cannot _truly_ be merged, we need to be vigiliant not to overwrite someone else's work.
-    1. If there is, please help review and merge the pull request.
+    1. If there is, please help review the pull request so it can be merged.
     2. If not, you can begin work.
 2. **Work from the correct branch.** All changes to the UI Kits should be made on their respective branches.
 Again, we can't have a bunch of separate branches because they won't merge properly, so we try to maintain a single branch per file to prevent this.
 Example: `ui-base-changes` and `ui-app-changes`
 3. **Double check your work.** Do your changes follow the tenets of the UI Kit?
 This will be reviewed by your fellow designs when you create your pull request, so it doesn't hurt to save yourself and others some time by doing one last check beforehand.